Akihiro120/hyprpaper-cli/README.md

 ---
 ## 🖥️ Usage
-Once installed, you can run hyprpaper-cli directory from the terminal.
+Once installed, you can run wallpaper-cli directory from the terminal.

 ---
 ## 🔧 Contributing